cracked-machine/embedded_utils/tests/README.md

 - All peripheral typedefs (TIM_TypeDef, SPI_TypeDef, etc...) have their memebers initialised to zero values (0x00000000)
 - All the peripheral declarations (TIM1, SPI3, etc...) are non-const so that they can be instatiated in unit tests.
 - Limited peripheral functionality has been recreated (timer count, SPI/I2C/USART FIFO status checking, etc..).
 These functions should be used in separate threads so that they can act on the registers independent from the unit tests.
+Examples can be found in [catch_i2c_utills](catch_i2c_utils.cpp#L64) amongst others.

 The dependency tree of the mocks are structured so that you only need to include the [mock.hpp](mocks/mock.hpp) file: